Where to Stay Near Camp Nou for a Barcelona Match

 Do I need to stay near Camp Nou to attend a match?

 Not necessarily.
 Barcelona has excellent public transport, so staying near any metro line (especially Line 3 or Line 5) gives you easy access to the stadium.
 The most important factor is proximity to a metro station, not to the stadium itself.
+Plus, the Les Corts district itself doesn’t offer many attractions — you’ll find most of them in the Old Town (Ciutat Vella) and Eixample — I’m talking primarily about Sagrada Família.

 What is the best area to stay in Barcelona for a football match?